A cacao tree grows in Japan

 A writer/designer, Nancy lives in Oakland with Ronnie, her husband of many years & fellow chocolate enthusiast.

 Date posted: June 21, 2016.
-This entry was posted in Chocolate around the World, Featured, Front page, Outside the Bay Area and tagged bourbon, Chocolat Bel Amer, Décadence du Chocolat, Ginza, Harajuku, Japan, jelly, KitKat, Kyoto, Lotte, Mary Chocolate, matcha green tea, Meiji, mendiant, Morinaga, Musée du Chocolat Théobroma, sesame, tea, Tokyo, Valentine’s Day.
+This entry was posted in Chocolate around the World, Featured, Front page, Outside the Bay Area, Review and tagged bourbon, Chocolat Bel Amer, Décadence du Chocolat, Ginza, Harajuku, Japan, jelly, KitKat, Kyoto, Lotte, Mary Chocolate, matcha green tea, Meiji, mendiant, Morinaga, Musée du Chocolat Théobroma, sesame, tea, Tokyo, Valentine’s Day.
 Bookmark the permalink.